corda/corda/docs/source/contract-upgrade.rst

       /**
        * Authorise a contract state upgrade.
-       * This will store the upgrade authorisation in the vault, and will be queried by [ContractUpgradeFlow.Acceptor] during contract upgrade process.
+       * This will store the upgrade authorisation in the vault, and will be queried by [ContractUpgradeFlow] during contract upgrade process.
        * Invoking this method indicate the node is willing to upgrade the [state] using the [upgradedContractClass].
        * This method will NOT initiate the upgrade process.
-To start the upgrade process, see [ContractUpgradeFlow.Instigator].
        */
       fun authoriseContractUpgrade(state: StateAndRef<*>, upgradedContractClass: Class<UpgradedContract<*, *>>)
       /**